Skip to content

 All B2B Signals are 3.3V

 SIM card and RF coax are both local to this extension board.
 SIM signals run from the modem directly to the SIM holder (short traces, same PCB).
 The on-board chip antenna is soldered directly to the extension PCB.
-Nothing crosses the B2B connector except power, UART, and control/status signals.
+Nothing crosses the B2B connectors except power, UART, and control/status signals.

 3.3 SIM Card Holder